Ashutosh7791/ShopBridge/README.md

 I have upload ShopBridgeApp and ShopBridgeAPI Project.

-DB Folder add Database script.
+In DB Folder add Database script.